Sereni/fsr-pad-guide/README.md

 While you don't necessarily need any software to use the board, it is helpful to at least output sensor readings to the command line for debugging.
 It could also be helpful to have an interface to change sensor thresholds and reload the sketch to the board.

-Here are two existing FSR dance pad repositories worth checking out:
+Here are three existing FSR dance pad repositories worth checking out:
 * [mckyla-fsr](https://github.com/hippaheikki/mckyla-fsr) provides a sketch for a 4-sensor pad, as well as a web interface to change sensitivity.
 It includes player profiles, which is great for multiple-user setups.
 It also provides a mode that finds an optimal threshold to reduce double-triggering from vibrations.
 * [analog-dance-pad](https://github.com/kauhsa/analog-dance-pad) contains lightweight firmware specifically for Teensy 2, and a web application to configure sensitivity.
 It allows to set sensor thresholds individually, has real-time pressure visualization, and facilitates 1000Hz polling.
+* [teejusb's fsr](https://github.com/teejusb/fsr) does mostly the same stuff but with a different UI/sketch.
+Needs Teensy 3 and upwards.

 Pick an existing firmware + UI combination above, or roll your own, and the sensors should be ready to go!
 Verify that they register pressure and send back a key or a joystick button press.
 Then head to Stepmania input options, and bind the key presses to the corresponding panels.